Long-range Rocket Tracking and Spacecraft Imaging

-Mobile Aerospace Reconnaissance Systems (MARS) is the nation's civilian leader in high-resolution, long range mobile tracking and imaging of rockets, spacecraft, and suborbital launch vehicles.
+MARS is the nation's civilian leader in high-resolution, long range mobile tracking and imaging of rockets, spacecraft, and suborbital launch vehicles.
 The MARS team has provided NASA, the Department of Defense, and the commercial space sectors with exceptional visible wavelength, infrared, and spectral imaging services for almost two decades.
 MARS offers the highest quality imaging and superior technology using multiple ground-based Kineto Tracking Mounts (KTMs) with automatic tracking, and the only commercially available gyrostabilized KTM for surveillance of aerospace vehicles from any ship in the Pacific or Atlantic Ocean.

 Large, custom optics provide more pixels on target and better Point Spread Functions (PSFs) than exsiting tracking telescopes.
 Primary areas of expertise include scientific quality ascent imagery and flight documentation, infrared thermography, multispectral reentry signature documentation, on-orbit spacecraft imaging, and hypersonic boundary layer transition imaging.
 MARS owns and operates its own fleet of ground-based, sea-based, and air-based tracking telescopes.
 High-Speed 3-Dimensional vehicle and parachute imaging are also a specialty.

 MARS Scientific captured the first historic flight of Orbital Sciences' Cygnus spacecraft on September 18, 2013.
 NASA Wallops Flight Facility, Virginia.
 Copyright © 2013 MARS Scientific, All Rights Reserved.